powerswing/poe/barbarian.md

         - Day 5, 6 or 12 in the secret room's chest at Blood Sands
 - Next
     - Simoc (poison Simoc)
+        - 19 Resolve or 19 Intellect, then 19 Perception
     - Main quest (Rymrgand and Hylea)
     - Have 17 resolve
     - Rymrgand quest